j-berg-au/BOUNDLESS/content/Notes.md

 - Fast healing of Scars?
 - Berserker: Calm Before the Storm.
 Outside of combat, your thoughts and emotional state cannot be divined or read in any way.
 Find a way to buff this
 - Exemplar: something discipline related?
 Or technique?
-- Knight: Squire.
-You have a lilguy who does stuff for you.
-	- Ask the other players if any of them would like to volunteer to play as your Squire.
-If no one volunteers, you may play as your own Squire.
-The Squire has a 0 in all skills and cannot spend Stress
 ### Adept
 ##### Combat
 - Buffs to INVISIBLE